Depiction of the changes brought by cholera

 Available Vaccines and Vaccination Campaigns

-Globally, two oral cholera vaccines are available.
+Several oral cholera vaccines are available globally.
 The vaccines provide about 65%-85% protection from clinically significant cholera for a period of time from 4 months after vaccination to up to 5 years after vaccination, depending on the vaccine.
 Because vaccine effectiveness is somewhat low and short-term, cholera vaccines are used mainly for outbreak control and emergency use, rather than for routine vaccination.

 U.S. Vaccination Recommendations

-Cholera vaccines are not currently available in the United States.
+Cholera vaccination is not routinely recommended in the United States.
 Water-related spread of cholera bacterium has been eliminated in the United States due to modern water and sewage treatment systems.

-American citizens traveling to an area with epidemic cholera (that is, parts of Africa, Asia, or Latin America) are advised to practice simple safeguards, such as drinking only bottled water and washing hands frequently
+U.S. residents who travel to an area with epidemic cholera (that is, parts of Africa, Asia, or Latin America) should consult a travel physician about cholera vaccination.
+An oral cholera vaccine (Cholera Vaccine, Live, Oral, [Vaxchora® ]) is approved for adults age 18-64 traveling to cholera-afflicted areas.
+Travelers to such areas are also advised to practice simple safeguards, such as drinking only bottled water and washing hands frequently.

 Timeline Entry: 8/31/1854